DannyTheKO/React-OS-Portfolio-Style/README.md

 - [X] Limit user resize component, prevent overflow beyond the screen
 - [X] Position is wrong when both app open,
   - NO, IS THE FUCKING ONELINER JS CSS BULLSHIT `displayDiv.style.position = 'relative'` AND CHANGE IT TO `ABSOLUTE`
+- [ ] Fix the z-index component login

 ## Ideal List